Earth Rights Advocacy Clinic

 Fieldwork and Projects

 In line with the clinic’s collaborative and global approach, ERA projects are conducted in close partnership with organizations, communities, and individuals in different regions of the world.
 Projects usually entail a wide range of activities, including on-site fieldwork and data gathering, legal research, strategic planning with local and international networks, and creative communications and narratives work.
-Serving as strategic partners, legal advisers, counsel or co-counsel, ERA students conduct fieldwork with grassroots communities and local NGOs, contribute to the development of litigation tactics, help launch or nurture transnational advocacy networks and coalitions, and engage with scientists and experts in a wide range of institutions (from scientists’ collectives to UN environmental and human rights bodies).
-ERA projects oftentimes entail immersive fieldwork in different regions of the world.
+Serving as strategic partners, legal advisers, counsel or co-counsel, ERA students conduct fieldwork with grassroots communities and local NGOs, contribute to the development of litigation tactics, help launch or nurture transnational advocacy networks and coalitions, and engage with scientists and experts in a wide range of institutions.
+Please note that all ERA projects involve immersive fieldwork in diverse regions of the world.

-• Close collaboration with NYU’s Climate Litigation Accelerator (CLX) on ongoing and new legal actions that seek to put pressure on governments and corporate actors to step up action on climate change as well as hold them accountable for human rights harms and ecological destruction stemming from their policies and operations.
+• Work with NYU’s Climate Law Accelerator (CLX) on ongoing and new legal actions that seek to pressure governments and corporate actors to enhance their efforts in addressing climate change, as well as hold them accountable for human rights harms and ecological destruction stemming from their policies and operations.
+CLX projects may encompass

-• Joint work with the United Nations Environment Program (UNEP), the UN Special Rapporteurship on the Environment and Human Rights, and an international network of advocates and experts on strategies and actions in different legal venues to advance the newly recognized international right to a healthy environment.
+• Joint work with the United Nations Environment Programme (UNEP), the UN Special Rapporteurship on the Environment and Human Rights, and an international network of advocates and experts on strategies to advance the newly recognized international right to a healthy environment.
+This collaborative effort includes initiatives like NYU Law’s R2HE Toolkit, aimed at advancing and implementing this crucial right through publication of reports and case studies.

-• Collaboration with international partners (including Indigenous communities in the Brazilian and Ecuadorian Amazon) on rights-based legal strategies to protect biodiversity in key forests and ecosystems.
+• Collaboration with international partners on rights-based legal strategies to protect biodiversity in key forests and ecosystems.

 Clinical Credit Structure and Time Commitment Expected